Protozoal enteritis: Coccidiosis

 Warning: this file contains pictures that may be distressing for some persons.

-Coccidiosis is a highly contagious sporozoal infection in rabbits, with low prognosis of healing.
-It is caused by a protozoal parasite, Eimeria sp..
-As many as 25 species of coccidia have been observed in the gastrointestinal tract of the rabbit; it should, however, be noted that in some cases, one and the same coccidia has been given several names.
-Eimeria sp. parasites are highly host, organ and tissue specific and do rarely represent a zoonotic danger for human beings.
+Coccidiosis is a highly contagious protozoan infection in rabbits with a low prognosis for recovery.
+It is caused by a protozoan parasite, Eimeria sp., and as many as 25 species of coccidia have been observed in the rabbit's gastrointestinal tract.
+However, it should be noted that in some cases, one coccidia has been given several names.
+Eimeria sp. parasites exhibit a high degree of specificity for a particular host, organ, or tissue, and they rarely pose a zoonotic threat to humans.

 Coudert P, D Licois, F Drouet-Viard, F Provôt, 2000, in: Enfermedades del conejo.
 Tomo II.
 219-34